-Home Bancorp, Inc. (NASDAQ:HBCP) is about to trade ex-dividend in the next 4 days.
-This means that investors who purchase shares on or after the 7th of February will not receive the dividend, which will be paid on the 21st of February.
+Home Bancorp, Inc. (NASDAQ:HBCP) is about to trade ex-dividend in the next four days.
+This means that investors who purchase shares on or after the 7th of August will not receive the dividend, which will be paid on the 21st of August.

 Home Bancorp's upcoming dividend is US$0.22 a share, following on from the last 12 months, when the company distributed a total of US$0.88 per share to shareholders.
-Based on the last year's worth of payments, Home Bancorp has a trailing yield of 2.5% on the current stock price of $35.56.
-If you buy this business for its dividend, you should have an idea of whether Home Bancorp's dividend is reliable and sustainable.
+Based on the last year's worth of payments, Home Bancorp stock has a trailing yield of around 3.8% on the current share price of $23.38.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
 We need to see whether the dividend is covered by earnings and if it's growing.

-If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-That's why it's good to see Home Bancorp paying out a modest 27% of its earnings.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+That's why it's good to see Home Bancorp paying out a modest 43% of its earnings.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-For this reason, we're glad to see Home Bancorp's earnings per share have risen 15% per annum over the last five years.
+Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+With that in mind, we're encouraged by the steady growth at Home Bancorp, with earnings per share up 5.9% on average over the last five years.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past five years, Home Bancorp has increased its dividend at approximately 26% a year on average.
-It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.
+Since the start of our data, six years ago, Home Bancorp has lifted its dividend by approximately 21% a year on average.
+It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.